-The Group's business activities, together with the factors likely to affect its future development, performance and position are set out in the Investment Adviser's Report on pages 15 to 24.
-The financial position of the Group, its cash flows, liquidity position and borrowing facilities are described in the Financial Results on pages 25 to 29.
+The Group's business activities, together with the factors likely to affect its future development, performance and position are set out in the Investment Adviser's Report.
+The financial position of the Group, its cash flows, liquidity position and borrowing facilities are described in the Financial Results.
 In addition, Notes 1 to 4 and 21 to 22 of the financial statements include the Group's objectives, policies and processes for managing its capital; its financial risk management objectives; details of its financial instruments and hedging activities; and its exposures to credit risk and liquidity risk.